Washington Nationals tap Dominican Republic pipeline

 I first saw Robles at Hagerstown in 2016.
 He was electric.
 His only flaw was correctable — he’s from the run until they tag you out school.
 But then, so was the young Bryce Harper

 Robles made it to the majors in late 2017 at age 20, the youngest player to debut in the big leagues last season.
 He was neither overawed nor overpowered.
-This year, unfortunately, he’s injured and not playing.
+This year, unfortunately, he’s out injured.

 Ironically, Robles was an afterthought signing.
 In 2013, the year the Nats signed him, they spent $900,000 on third baseman Anderson Franco, compared to $225,000 for Robles.